[Exact] Comparison between CB, CC, CE Configuration of BJT

 Bipolar Junction Transistor(BJT) has a total of three terminals that are Emitter, Base, and Collector.
 So when a BJT is to be connected in a circuit, it's one terminal that must be taken as the common terminal for both input and output.
 So, according to taking common terminal, there are three types of configurations that are Common Emitter or CE configuration, Common Base or CB configuration, and Common Collector or CC configuration.

 These three transistor configurations have their own characteristics, advantages, and applications.
-So, let's go to know the comparison between CB, CC, and CE configuration and their characteristics, applications.
+So, let's go to know the comparison between CB, CC, and CE configuration and their characteristics, and applications.

 Comparison between CB, CE, and CC Configuration